A Colorado Wedding Weekend: Estes Park, Lyons, and Boulder Recs

 Boulder Creek Path: A just-right walk along the Boulder Creek.
 Plenty of shade in spots.
 We ogled some kayaking hijinks, met some dogs, and people-watched.

 Play: Planet Bluegrass.
 Honestly?
 Just go ahead and get married here.
 Already married?
 Renew your vows.
 Not interested in getting married?
 Maybe just be a killer single lady and register the shit out of whatever website you like and throw a big party here.
 What a great wedding venue.
 Or, you know, come for a music festival.
 I hear they do that too.

-So…the bride and groom are in Bhutan right now.
+Coming soon Colorado wedding vendors.
+The bride and groom are in Bhutan right now.
 When they’re back, I’ll include a full list of the vendors they used.
 In the meantime:

 - Photography: Lollylah